Victoria amazonica (Poepp.) J. C. Sowerby

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 In the wild the giant waterlily is a short-lived perennial, but at Kew, Royal Botanic Gardens it is raised as an annual from seed planted each January.

-Native to the shallow waters of the Amazon River basin.
+Victoria amazonica is native to the shallow waters of the Amazon River basin.